Things to do in Sydney: 17 Not to be missed

 6. Have a drink at The Rocks

-It's a historic neighbourhood almost under the bridge that is very cool.
-It's full of pubs, street music and some more upmarket restaurants.
-Ideal to visit at night.
+The Rocks is a historic neighborhood located almost under the bridge, and is a place full of pubs, street music and some more upscale restaurants.
+It is ideal to visit at night.

 7. Walking through ChinaTown

-The Chinese community in Australia is one of the largest in the world.
-So we recommend you pay it a visit!
-If you are travelling in February, don't miss the Chinese New Year celebrations.
+The Chinese community in Australia is one of the largest in the world, so don't miss the opportunity to visit Chinatown.
+If you are traveling in February, be sure to attend the Chinese New Year celebrations.

 8. Stroll through Hyde Park and visit St. Mary's Cathedral.
 Mary's Cathedral